Swansky/better-drink/README.md

 superiority over the original Drink project.
 Instead, it signifies an effort to further evolve the library and address existing issues.

+## 🛠️ Roadmap

+- **Internationalization Support**:
+  Add support for the Adventure component from Paper to handle internationalized (i18n) responses and command descriptions.

+- **Comprehensive Testing**:
+  Develop thorough tests to ensure the reliability and stability of better-drink.

 ## Installing

 You have a couple of options for installing better-drink: